Dish Family Guide

 Chinese Seafood Dish Guide

 Chinese seafood dishes appear in Cantonese banquet dining, seafood restaurants, hot pot, dim sum, noodle soups, and sauce bases such as oyster sauce and XO sauce.
+In many Cantonese seafood districts, the menu logic starts with the live ingredient first and the cooking method second.

 Category map